Dr. Tracie Stewart

 Teaching Award from the American Psychological Association's Society for the Psychological

-Dr. Stewart has published over two dozen book chapters and journal articles on the psychology of bias reduction, has served terms as Associate Editor and Editorial Board Member for journals such as Basic and Applied Social Psychology and the British Journal of Social Psychology, and is a fellow of the Society of Experimental Social Psychology.
+Dr. Stewart has published over thirty book chapters and journal articles on the psychology of intergroup relations, has served terms as Associate Editor and Editorial Board Member for journals such as Basic and Applied Social Psychology and the British Journal of Social Psychology, and is a fellow of the Society of Experimental Social Psychology.
 External funding for Dr. Stewart's research includes a Cultural Contract grant from the Russell Sage Foundation.
 Dr. Stewart has also designed and implemented evidence-based unconscious bias awareness and reduction training programs for businesses, organizations, and federal agencies, including the United States Social Security Administration.